 Darlington County school bus driver praised as hero

-But Dr. Tim Newman, superintendent of education for the Darlington County School District, calls her a hero.
-And that’s what a lot of other people are calling her for her quick actions following a school bus accident.
+But at a press conference Wednesday, Dr. Tim Newman, superintendent of education for the Darlington County School District, called her a hero.
+And that’s what a lot of other people are calling her for her quick actions following a school bus accident Tuesday.

-Reed evacuated 40 children from her bus after a car hit it and caught fire.
+Reed evacuated 40 children from her bus after a car hit it and caught fire Tuesday morning.
 Reed was able to get all of the children off the bus uninjured before the fire spread to the bus.

 Firefighters from the Palmetto Rural Fire Department responded to the accident and put the fire out.